Offshore Sailing Holiday: Spain to Madeira and the Canaries

 JOINING AND LEAVING THE BOAT

 - You should join the boat in Muros after 1200 hrs on the start day.
+(Watch leaders must join 24hrs beforehand – see below).
 It is good if you can join us as close to 1200 hrs as possible, but if your flight or ferry gets in later than this, that is fine.
 We will ask you closer to the time to let us know your travel details.

 - The port is easily reached from the airport by taxi or bus.

 - You will disembark the boat in Gran Canaria at 1200 hrs on the last day and can catch a flight any time after c.
 1400 hrs.